 I love mustard.
 Why?
 It goes with nearly everything I like to eat: hot dogs, pretzels, steak, fish, deviled eggs, salad dressing, sandwiches, and more.
-And there are just so many glorious flavors of mustard to enjoy: regular yellow, spicy brown, Dijon, whole grain, English mustard, German mustard, Chinese hot mustard, and beer mustard.
-And that’s not even a complete list!
-The pungent, nose-burning magnificence of freshly prepared mustard is nearly beyond comparison.
+For those not yet convinced of the magic of mustard seed, I’m sure there’s something with mustard out there for you.
+There are just so many flavors of mustard to enjoy: regular yellow, spicy brown, Dijon or white wine mustard, whole grain, English mustard, German mustard, Chinese hot mustard, and beer mustard.
+And that’s doesn't even touch on flavored mustards!
+The pungent, nose-burning magnificence of freshly prepared mustard is beyond comparison.
 Mustard seed is, dare I say, a magical seed.

-The flavor of mustard isn’t often sought after.
+The flavor of mustard isn’t particularly sought after.
 Rarely do you hear, “I’ve got a real craving for mustard!” or, “If there was one thing I could eat right now, it would be mustard.”
 Mustard always plays second fiddle to whatever main course or side it is accompanying.
 Mustard is never the prominent flavor but almost always an accompaniment to the star of the dish.
-You may think that this would be a disservice to the wonderful and vibrant flavor of the mustard seed, but this is exactly where the mustard seed shines.
+Rather than being a slight to mustard seed, this is exactly where the little thing shines.
 The flavor mustard seeds bring to a dish doesn’t need to be highlighted; instead it’s used to compliment and accentuate the dish.
 Its fiery flavor pairs beautifully with almost any dish, providing an acidic and somewhat bitter element that’s intended to liven up the plate.

-Of all the seeds Savory Spice carries, mustard seed is one of the most versatile and widely used—both in our signature spice blends and throughout the culinary world.
+Of all the seeds Savory Spice carries, mustard is one of the most versatile and widely used—both in our spice blends and throughout the culinary world.
 Mustard seeds can be found in American, European, Asian, and Indian cuisines, playing an important part in each.
-Don’t be fooled by the lack of size in the mustard seed; it’s a small but mighty seed that brings powerful flavor to any dish.
+It’s a small but mighty seed that brings powerful flavor to any dish.

 What kind of mustard should I use?